microsoft/FluidFramework/packages/dds/tree/README.md

 Notable consideration that early adopters should be wary of:

--   The persisted format is now stable: documents created with released versions 2.0.0 of greater of this package will be supported long term.
+-   The persisted format is stable such that documents created with released versions 2.0.0 or greater of this package are fully supported long term.
 -   All range changes are atomized.
     This means that, when inserting/removing/moving multiple contiguous nodes the edit is split up into separate single node edits.
     This can impact the merge behavior of these edits, as well as the performance of large array edits.